 Speak with your doctor if you have palpitations with any other symptoms or if you have other concerns about your health.

-Tests for heart palpitations may include an electrocardiogram (EKG), which shows the electrical activity of your heart.
+Tests for heart palpitations may include an electrocardiogram (ECG or EKG), which shows the electrical activity of your heart.
 You may also have an echocardiogram, which is an ultrasound test that helps your doctor visualize the different parts of your heart.

 Other options include a stress test, chest X-ray, and ambulatory cardiac monitor test.
 In some cases, your doctor may also want to run more invasive tests, like an electrophysiology study or cardiac catheterization.

 Most cases of heart palpitations are not considered serious unless you have underlying heart disease.
-Your doctor still needs to know what you’re experiencing, but your heart palpitations may not need special treatment beyond lifestyle measures.
-Avoiding triggers may help reduce or eliminate your symptoms.
+Your doctor still needs to know what you’re experiencing, but your heart palpitations may not need special treatment beyond lifestyle changes.
+Avoiding triggers of heart palpitations may help reduce or eliminate your symptoms.

+- Exercise moderately for at least 2.5 hours each week.
 If you’d rather go hard, you can get the same heart-healthy benefits with 75 minutes of vigorous activity.
 Exercise intensity is unique to you.
 Exercise that’s moderate intensity for you may be vigorous for someone else.
 Moderate exercise should feel somewhat difficult, but you should still be able to carry on a conversation.
-Vigorous exercise should feel very challenging and you’ll only be able to get a few words out at a time between breaths.
+Vigorous exercise should feel very challenging, and you’ll only be able to get a few words out at a time between breaths.

-Being overweight or obese can increase your chances of developing heart disease.
-Losing weight can help with anything from your cholesterol counts to your blood pressure levels.
+- Maintain a moderate weight.
+Having overweight or obesity can increase your chances of developing heart disease.
+Maintaining a moderate weight can help with anything from your cholesterol counts to your blood pressure levels.

-There are many benefits to stopping smoking, including lowering your chances of developing heart disease and stroke, lung disease, and certain cancers.
+- Try to stop smoking if you smoke.
+There are many benefits to stopping smoking, including lowering your chances of developing: